 Appropriate studies performed to date have not demonstrated pediatric-specific problems that would limit the usefulness of measles, mumps, rubella, and varicella virus vaccine in children 12 months to 12 years of age.
 However, this vaccine is not recommended for infants younger than 12 months of age and for children 13 years of age and older.

-This vaccine is not recommended for use in adult patients.
+This vaccine is not recommended for use in elderly patients.

 There are no adequate studies in women for determining infant risk when using this medication during breastfeeding.
 Weigh the potential benefits against the potential risks before taking this medication while breastfeeding.

 Although certain medicines should not be used together at all, in other cases two different medicines may be used together even if an interaction might occur.
 In these cases, your doctor may want to change the dose, or other precautions may be necessary.
 When you are receiving this vaccine, it is especially important that your healthcare professional know if you are taking any of the medicines listed below.
 The following interactions have been selected on the basis of their potential significance and are not necessarily all-inclusive.

 Receiving this vaccine with any of the following medicines is not recommended.
 Your doctor may decide not to use this vaccine or change some of the other medicines you take.

 - Daunorubicin Citrate Liposome

 - Interferon Alfa

 - Irinotecan Liposome

 - Paclitaxel Protein-Bound